Automorphic Spectra and the Conformal Bootstrap: Representation theory and product expansions

 In Section~\ref{ssec:coherentStates}, we defined the coherent states $\sO_n(z)\in\sD_{n}$ by formally acting with group elements in $\PSL(2,\mathbb{C})$ on lowest-weight vectors.
 In this subsection, we will identify these coherent states in the model for the discrete series described in Section \ref{sec:reptheory}.
 This is an important stepping stone towards the proof of Theorem~\ref{theorem:main}.

 Let us first consider $\cD_n$, realized in the space of functions holomorphic in $\D'$.
 For a given $w\in \D$, we define the coherent state $\cO(w)\in\cD_n$ as the following function of $z\in \D'$ \be \cO(w)(z) \equiv \sqrt{\frac{2n-1}{\pi}}\frac{1}{(z-w)^{2n}}. \ee Let us repeat for clarity that the variable $w\in \D$ labels different coherent states, and the variable $z\in \D'$ reminds us that each element of $\cD_n$ is a holomorphic function of $z\in \D'$.
-In the following, we will suppress the second variable from our notation, and call the first variable $z$.